 Rhinoplasty Recovery Done Right: Post-Op Advice You Need to Follow

-- The nose is made up of several bone, cartilage and soft tissue components that need to fit together in a very specific way for it to function properly.
+- The nose is made up of several bone, cartilage, and soft tissue components.

-- Rhinoplasty is one of the most complex and intricate of cosmetic surgery procedures, requiring a great deal of finesse on the part of the surgeon.
+- Rhinoplasty is an intricate cosmetic surgery procedures that requires a great deal of finesse on the part of the surgeon.

-- Following the surgeon’s pre-op and post-op recommendations has significant impact on the procedure’s success.
+- Following the surgeon’s pre-op and post-op recommendations has a significant impact on the procedure’s success.

-While in many cases nose reshaping serves purely cosmetic purposes, the procedure can also be required to correct birth defects or fix injuries.
+While in many cases nose reshaping serves purely cosmetic purposes, the procedure can also be needed to correct birth defects or fix injuries.

-Here are the most important things to keep in mind after undergoing this common plastic surgery procedure.
+In this article, we explore the most important things to keep in mind both before and after undergoing this common plastic surgery procedure.

 Rhinoplasty Recovery: Quick Facts

-Although many patients experience a significant level of discomfort after rhinoplasty surgery, most agree that the benefits greatly outweigh the negative aspects of recovery.
+Although many patients experience a significant level of discomfort after rhinoplasty surgery for a short time, most agree that the benefits greatly outweigh the negative aspects of recovery.

 It is important to go into the procedure knowing what to expect to increase your chances of having a smooth rhinoplasty recovery and results that meet your goals.